-Goleman, a psychologist and former science writer for The New York Times, explains how the rational and emotional work together shape intelligence, using information from neuroscience and psychology of the brain, and why IQ is not the sole predictor of success.
+Goleman, a psychologist and former science writer for The New York Times, explains how rational and emotional work shape intelligence, using information from neuroscience and psychology of the brain.
+He also explains why IQ is not the sole predictor of success.

-Goleman shows how the brain can succumb to an emotional hijacking, using data from studies based on brain imaging technologies, and summarises much of the best psychological work of the previous few decades (the importance of learned optimism, the theory of multiple intelligences, the role of innate temperamental differences, and the importance of emotional intelligence in marriage, management, and medicine).
+Additionally, Goleman shows how the brain can succumb to an emotional hijacking.
+He does so with data from studies based on brain imaging technologies.
+This includes summaries of the best psychological work of the previous few decades.
+For example, the importance of learned optimism, the theory of multiple intelligences, the role of innate temperamental differences.
+And the importance of emotional intelligence in marriage, management, and medicine.

-Even though one can learn a lot from Goleman's work, the overriding theme seems to me to be that nurturing (rather than aptitude) is more likely to produce exceptional humans; bad nurturing creates people with problems.
+Even though one can learn a lot from Goleman’s work, the overriding theme seems to be that nurturing (rather than aptitude) is more likely to produce exceptional humans.
+Conversely, inadequate nurturing creates people with problems.

-Parts Two through Five focuses on feelings, personality, upbringing, aptitude, and treatment citing several studies to show that today's children are most decidedly a product of how they were treated.
+- Parts Two through Five focuses on feelings, personality, upbringing, aptitude, and treatment.
+It cites several studies to show that today’s children are most decidedly a product of how they were treated.

-This book is considered a classic in its genre and, whatever one agrees or not with his theories, is one that should be read at least once or twice for reference.
+This book is considered a classic in its genre, and, whatever one agrees or not with his theories, it should be read at least once or twice for reference.